imanidev/job-board-website/README.md

 - Provide details for each job listing, including the position, location, and job description
 - Allow users to submit an application for a job opening
 ## Technologies
-This project was built using HTML, CSS, and JavaScript.
+This project was built using HTML and CSS